tendermint/tendermint/spec/abci++/abci++_tmint_expected_behavior_002_draft.md

 >consensus-exec      = (inf)consensus-height
 >```

-* A consensus height consists of zero or more rounds before deciding via a call to `FinalizeBlock`.
+* A consensus height consists of zero or more rounds before deciding via a call to `FinalizeBlock`, followed by a call to `Commit`.
+If the height has zero rounds, this means the process is replaying an already decided value (catch-up mode).
 In each round, the sequence of method calls depends on whether the local process is the proposer or not.

 >```abnf
->consensus-height    = *consensus-round decide
+>consensus-height    = *consensus-round decide commit
 >consensus-round     = proposer / non-proposer
 >```

-* If the local process is the proposer of the current round, Tendermint starts by calling `PrepareProposal`.
+* If the local process is the proposer of the current round, Tendermint starts by calling `PrepareProposal`, followed by `ProcessProposal`.
+Then, optionally, the Application is asked to extend its vote for that round.
+Calls to `VerifyVoteExtension` can come at any time (they may belong to this round of to a future one).
-  No calls to methods related to vote extensions (`ExtendVote`, `VerifyVoteExtension`) can be called in the present round before `PrepareProposal`.
-Once `PrepareProposal` is called, calls to `ExtendVote` and `VerifyVoteExtension` can come in any order, although the former will be called at most once in this round.

 >```abnf
->proposer            = prepare-proposal extend-proposer
+>proposer            = *got-vote prepare-proposal *got-vote process-proposal [extend]
->extend-proposer     = *got-vote [extend-vote] *got-vote
+>extend              = *got-vote extend-vote *got-vote
 >```

 * If the local process is not the proposer of the current round, Tendermint will call `ProcessProposal`